MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     Open **InventoryManager.cs** and select the **UpdateStockLevels** method.
 Use this prompt:

     ```text
     Optimize the UpdateStockLevels method to support batch operations and reduce individual update overhead.
-Implement efficient logging and remove unnecessary delays.
+Implement efficient logging, but retain any existing artificial delays for performance comparison.
     ```

     Implement the improvements to include: